 How to Use a Portable Fire Extinguisher

 Employees are not expected to fight fires.
-Your responsibility in a fire situation is to alert others and to evacuate.
+Your responsibility in a fire situation is to alert others and evacuate.

 Small fires can often be put out quickly by a well-trained individual with a portable fire extinguisher.
 However, to do this safely, you must understand the use and limitation of a portable fire extinguisher and the hazards associated with fighting fires.

-Make sure the fire is limited to the original material ignited and is contained (such as in a waste basket).
+Make sure the fire is limited to the original material ignited and is contained (such as in a wastebasket).
 To extinguish a fire with a portable extinguisher, a person must have immediate access to the extinguisher, know how to actuate the unit, and know how to apply the agent effectively.

 Attempting to extinguish even a small fire carries some risk.
 Fires can increase in size and intensity in seconds, blocking the exit path and creating a hazardous atmosphere.

-In addition, portable fire extinguishers contain a limited amount of extinguishing agent and can be discharged in a matter of seconds.
+In addition, portable fire extinguishers contain a limited amount of extinguishing agents and can be discharged in a matter of seconds.
 Therefore, individuals should attempt to fight only very small or incipient stage fires.

 Remember (P.A.S.S.): Pull, Aim, Squeeze, Sweep

 - Aim low.
 Point the extinguisher nozzle (or its horn or hose) at the base of the fire, not the flames.
-This is important – in order to put out the fire, you must extinguish the fuel.
+This is important – to put out the fire, you must extinguish the fuel.

 - Squeeze the handle.
 This releases the extinguishing agent.

 - Using a sweeping motion, move the fire extinguisher back and forth until the fire is completely out.
 Watch the fire area.
-Back away if fire breaks out again repeat the process.
+Back away if a fire breaks out again repeat the process.

 - Operate the extinguisher from a safe distance, several feet away, and then move towards the fire once it starts to diminish.
-Be sure to read the instructions on your fire extinguisher – different fire extinguishers recommend operating them from different distances.
+Be sure to read the instructions on your fire extinguisher – different fire extinguishers recommend operating from different distances.